cjames223/GenIIDex/README.md

 A Pokedex based off the Johto Region.

 ## API
-This application uses the following snippet to pull information from PokeAPI.
+This application uses the following snippet to pull information from PokeAPI:

 fetch('https://pokeapi.co/api/v2/pokemon/ditto')
     .then(res => res.json())